prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

       ..

-After parsing the file we will have an access to the same functions as before:
+After parsing the file we will have access to the same functions as before:

 .. ipython:: python
    :verbatim: